ubclaunchpad/LP-website/resources/README.md

   lots of useful dashboards showing stats on review turnaround time, number of reviews, and so on.
 Pull Reminders is already set up with Launch Pad's repos, and we highly recommend enabling reminders!
+* Our Handbook also has a section about managing repositories: [Repository Management](http://localhost:8081/handbook/project-management/repositories).

 ## 💻 Command Line